maxgalbu/vagrant-centos-phalcon-box/README.md

     git clone https://github.com/maxgalbu/vagrant-php-phalcon-box.git

+If you are on OSX, you need to install the vagrant-triggers plugin:

+    vagrant plugin install vagrant-triggers

 You may want to install the vagrant-vbguest plugin to keep the VirtualBox Guest Additions updated:

     vagrant plugin install vagrant-vbguest